risk-first/website/introduction/One-Size-Fits-No-One.md

 Until then though, let's cover at a high-level the basic differences we see in some of the methodologies:

  - **[Lean](https://en.wikipedia.org/wiki/Lean_software_development)**: Applies the principles used in [Lean Manufacturing](https://en.wikipedia.org/wiki/Lean_manufacturing), which was developed at Toyota in the last century.
 Lean takes the view that the biggest risk in manufacturing is from waste, where waste is inventory, over-production, work-in-progress, time spent waiting or imperfectly made product.
+Applying this approach to software means minimising work-in-progress and frequent releases.
+[Kanban]() as a way of organising team

- - **[Project Management Body Of Knowledge (PMBoK)](https://en.wikipedia.org/wiki/Project_Management_Body_of_Knowledge)**:  This is a formalisation of the project management approach of individually managing scope, schedule, resources, communications, dependencies, stakeholders etc. on the project.
+ - **[Project Management Body Of Knowledge (PMBoK)](https://en.wikipedia.org/wiki/Project_Management_Body_of_Knowledge)**:  This is a formalisation of traditional project management practice.
+It prescribes ways of individually managing scope, schedule, resources, communications, dependencies, stakeholders etc. on a project.
 Although "risk" is seen as a separate entity to be managed, all of the above areas are sources of risk within a project, as we will see in Part 2.

- - **[Scrum](https://en.wikipedia.org/wiki/Scrum_(software_development))**: Is a popular Agile methodology, although arguably less "extreme" than [Extreme Programming]() discussed above.
-Scrum promotes only a few agile practices, such as frequent releases, daily meetings, a product owner and retrospectives.
+ - **[Scrum](https://en.wikipedia.org/wiki/Scrum_(software_development))**: Is a popular Agile methodology, although arguably less "extreme" than [Extreme Programming](http://amzn.eu/d/1vSqAWa) discussed above.
+It drops [Pair Programming]() and [The On-Site Customer]() requirements and promotes a limited set of agile practices, such as frequent releases, daily meetings, a product owner and retrospectives.
 This simplicity arguably reduces [Learning Curve Risk](Communication-Risk#learning-curve-risk) and probably contributes to Scrum's popularity over XP.

  - **[DevOps](https://en.wikipedia.org/wiki/DevOps)**: Many software systems struggle with the transition between development and production.
 DevOps acknowledges this risk area and is about reducing the [Operational Risk](Operational-Risk) inherent in running software by more closely aligning the development effort with production.
 It champions activities such as continuous deployment automated releases and automated monitoring.